Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

     - Item levels summed up equal the total of the summed value in another table
     - Data freshness: last Fivetran updated date < 2 days ago
 - Run the entire DBT test and DBT run command regularly to make sure nothing is breaking.
 Do this as well just before pushing transformation logic to live.
-- Always sense check the table:
-    - Is the data what is expected and do they make sense?
-Look at the values in the columns
-    - Is all data there?
-For example, check that all dates are loaded correctly - between source and transformed table
-    - Are there any values that seem incorrect?
-Nulls, especially high or low values (validation tests - e.g. weird dates, weird prices), weird dates etc.
-    - Do we count the same number of rows when we look at the same data in a different table or different environment?
-    - Where required, perform unit tests compared to source.
-Any completely new model should have extensive checks like these - especially for the business cases that are non standard (as outlined in the 'common gotchas' document).
-- Compare the dashboard pre and post change
-- Validate changes with audit macros.
-Compare columns and use the dbt equality utils macro to compare record by record.
-Consider using dbt helper.
-Things to compare can include:
-    - Row count
-    - Sum of key column (e.g. revenue)
-    - Distinct values in column
-- If a business user is impacted, involve them with the review process
-- DBT <> Looker flow:
-  - Build and test dbt models locally
-  - Change references to tables in Looker to point to your local schema
-  - Run the Content Validator in Looker to ensure that everything still works.
-This is great for catching other reports that depend on the table you just changed.
-Also compare dev to prod and make sure data and dashboards all still work.
-  - Invvolve stakeholder is the dev vs prod comparison when the changes are very significant
-  - Change references back to prod schema, and deploy to master
-- Put a transformation table post update and pre update next to one another to verify whether everything is still as expected - you'd want to verify the data at very low granularity - e.g. on a row level
-- Also, compare key metrics: duplicate a view file in Looker, run the aggregated metrics and have two windows: one with the PDT and the other with DBT to compare prod vs dev.

 ### BI tool testing
 **Automated tests**